reddit-economics/economics-wiki/faq_methods.md

 First, the existence/accuracy of forecasting is not a necessary condition for something to be useful or a science.
 Paleontologists and evolutionary biologists cannot forecast.
 Meteorologists, seismologists, and many other scientists frequently fail to accurately forecast events--sometimes with deadly consequences.
 If failure to predict critical events was the hallmark of not-science, then much of science wouldn’t be science.

 Second, economics does not equal macroeconomics.
 Macro is a subset of economics, and macroeconomic forecasting is a subset of macroeconomics.
 Judging the validity of an entire discipline for the perceived failure of a sub-sub-discipline is illogical.
-The vast majority of economists are not macroeconomic forecasters; therefore, it’s not even the average *macro*-economist’s job to predict recessions.
+The vast majority of economists are not macroeconomic forecasters; in addition, it’s not even the average *macro*-economist’s job to predict recessions.

 Third, some economists did see a crisis on the horizon.
 This includes Janet Yellen, current chair of the Federal Reserve.
 Regardless, just as seismologists have learned from Tohoku, macroeconomists have learned from the Crisis.